mjunaidca/learn-nextjs/stepxx_web3/step05_solidity/Step03_types/readme.md

   <li>The variable's data type</li>
 </ul>
 <p>These factors determine a variable's data location according to specific rules.</p>

+<h3>More Data Types:</h3>
+1. Literals in Solidity: Literals are constant values, like "building blocks" for your code.
+They don't have names and remain the same throughout a program.
+Examples include numbers (42), strings ("hello"), and addresses (0xca35...).

+2. Integers in Solidity: Integers store numbers, like the "age" of a user.
+They come in signed (negative and positive) and unsigned (only positive) flavors, such as int8, uint8, int16, etc.

+3. Boolean data type in Solidity: Booleans are like switches, with only two states: true or false.
+They're great for conditions, like checking if a user is an admin (true) or not (false).

+4.Byte data type in Solidity: Bytes store binary data, like a "fingerprint" for a document.
+They come in different sizes (bytes1 to bytes32), and you can perform bitwise operations on them.

+5. Arrays in Solidity:
+Arrays are like "shelves" that store multiple values of the same type.
+They help organize and manage data, like a list of users' ages or their account balances.

 <h4>Remix Test.</h4>
 <p> Copy the smart contract and run it in the browser Remix environment <a href="https://remix.ethereum.org/">https://remix.ethereum.org/</a> </p>